BehroozB/honesthash.js/readme.md

 <br/>
 <br/>

-### Options
+### Available options

     {
-        salt: "", // your custom hash, can be any string
+        salt: "1234567890", // (MANDAGORY) your custom hash, can be any string
-        loop: 1, // can be between 1 and 1000000
+        loop: 1, // (OPTIONAL) can be between 1 and 1000000
-        logs : false // logs everything to console (speed, hash, string) }
+        logs : false // (OPTIONAL) logs everything to console (speed, hash, string) }

 <br/>